divertingPan/video_scanner/README.md

 2. cv2.imwrite() is replaced by cv2.imencode() to support special characters in the save path.

-3. Add the hint of segment width under 'adaptive' mode to check the moving detection results.
+3. Add the prompt of segment width under 'adaptive' mode to check the moving detection results.

 ## v0.2: